Lee Sung-hyun: RISE Middleweight champion

 Lee participated in the Kunlun Fight Qualification tournament, at KLF 40.
-He defeated Zhang Chunyu by a third round TKO in the semifinals, and Chris Ngimbi by decision in the finals.
+He defeated Zhang Chunyu by a third-round TKO in the semifinals, and Chris Ngimbi by decision in the finals.

 In July 2019, Lee faced Shintaro Matsukura at RISE 133 on July 5, 2019, for the vacant RISE Middleweight Championship.
 He won the fight by decision.

 Lee was scheduled to face Johnny Smith for the WKN World welterweight title at Prokick: Knockdown Lockdown on November 27, 2021.
 He won the fight by split decision.

-Lee faced Tsukuru Midorikawa in a non-title bout at RISE 161 on at RISE 161 on August 28, 2022.
+Lee faced Tsukuru Midorikawa in a non-title bout at RISE 161 on August 28, 2022.
 The fight was ruled a majority decision draw after the first three rounds, with two judges scoring it as an even 29–29 and 30–30 draw, while the third judge had it scored 30–29 for Midorikawa.
 The fight was once again ruled a majority draw, after an extra fourth round was contested.

-Lee made his first RISE Middleweight title defense against the #1 ranked contender Kaito Ono at RISE ELDORADO 2023 on March 26, 2023.
+Lee made his first RISE Middleweight title defense against the #1 ranked contender Kaito Ono at RISE EL DORADO 2023 on March 26, 2023.
+He lost the fight by unanimous decision, with scores of 50–47, 50–48 and 50–48.

+Lee faced the RISE welterweight champion Ryota Nakano in a non-title bout at RISE World Series 2023 - 1st Round on July 2, 2023.
+He lost the fight by a second-round spinning backfist knockout.

+Super lightweight

+Lee faced former RISE Lightweight champion Taiju Shiratori at RISE ELDORADO 2024 on March 17, 2024.
+He won the fight by majority decision.

+Lee faced Ryota Nakano in a re-match at RISE WORLD SERIES 2024 YOKOHAMA on September 8, 2024.
+He won the fight by majority decision, with scores of 30–29, 30–29 and 29–29.

+Lee faced Berjan Peposhi in the quarterfinals of the GLORY RISE Featherweight Grand Prix, held on December 21, 2024, in Chiba, Japan.
+He won the fight by majority decision.
+In the semifinals of the one-day tournament, Lee faced the Petpanomrung Kiatmuu9.
+He lost the fight by unanimous decision, with all three judges awarding Petpanomrung all three rounds of the bout.